fuzzypicklz/swe-task-2/README.md

 2. put: `localhost:3000` in the browser and check if you see web app works.

 ## Overview
-For this assignment, you will be learning to get familiar with the normal ways of how to use an express app with a frontend view engine.(in this case, embeded javascript)
+For this assignment, we will try to take the cleaness and the structure of our software to a different level by using knex which provides a more organized style of code and much more efficient backend query rendering due to functional programming.

 ### Table of Contents
 **[Files to complete](#files-to-complete)**<br>